teamplanes/cdk-watch/README.md

 ## Node Modules Layer

-CDK-Watch allows you to install your node-modules a stand alone layer.
-This means that when you deploy `cdk-watch` will install your modules in a separate asset and install them as the lambda's layer.
+CDK-Watch allows you to install your node-modules as a stand alone layer.
+This means that when you deploy, `cdk-watch` will install your modules in a separate asset and install them as the lambda's layer.
 This is great for dev-performance as the upload bundle will be much smaller.
 You can configure this using the `bundling.nodeModulesLayer` property: